Elektra (character): 1990s

-After over a decade's absence from regular continuity, she reappeared in Daredevil #324–327 (Jan.–April 1994).
+After over a decade's absence from regular continuity, she reappeared in the Daredevil "Fall from Grace" story line (#324–327, Jan.–April 1994).
+This upset Frank Miller, who claimed that Marvel had previously promised him that the character would not be used in any publication.
+The art was by Scott McDaniel.
+Chichester's story establishes that Elektra: Assassin is a hallucinatory distortion of canonical events in which Elektra took part, in the mind of the cyborg Garrett.
 Daredevil writer D. G. Chichester recounted that he and editor Ralph Macchio had discussed the character's return several times:

 We'd bandied about the idea [of bringing back Elektra] in a casual fashion now and again, but neither of us wanted to do it as a gimmick.
 On the rare occasion I thought I had a legitimate angle to use her, Ralph was cool to the idea.
 But as we geared up for what would become "Fall From Grace", Ralph out of the blue said, "What about bringing back Elektra?" – and it was really the missing piece that clicked together all the loose pieces of the story in my head, and became the nexus for everything tying together as well as it did.
 In my mind, it's always been her to whom the title refers.

-This upset Frank Miller, who claimed that Marvel had previously promised him that the character would not be used in any publication.
+An four-issue Elektra miniseries was published in 1995 (March–June), with the cover indicating the subtitle Root of Evil.
+As with the 1994 appearances in Daredevil, the miniseries was produced by the creative team of Chichester and McDaniel.
+It was not particularly well-received.

-Electra served as a supporting character in Wolverine, written by Larry Hama (in #100–106).
+Electra served as a supporting character in Wolverine, written by Larry Hama (in #100–106, April–November 1996).
 The Wolverine story arc establishes that Elektra has been re-trained and rehabilitated by Stick and is now morally good.
-While she remains unusually ruthless, this is the first time she takes on a heroic role.
-As a spin-off of this storyline, in 1996 she starred in an ongoing series that lasted nineteen issues, initially written by the same author along with Peter Milligan and illustrated by Mike Deodato Jr. The series establishes that Elektra was resurrected by the Chaste, the adversaries of the Hand.
-The series has a much lighter tone, sometimes including parody of romance comics, and Elektra is much more virtuous.
-The narrative declares, "She was once a wild-eyed assassin ... of course, she's a completely different person now."
-However, she struggles with a tendency to relapse into her earlier, more indiscriminately violent, tendencies.
-Elektra briefly resumes her relationship with Daredevil in this series, although he is unfaithful to his primary girlfriend at that time, Karen Page.
+As a spin-off of this storyline, in 1996 she starred in an ongoing series that lasted nineteen issues, initially written by the same author along with Peter Milligan and illustrated by Mike Deodato Jr.; the series has a much lighter tone, and Elektra is much more virtuous.
+In this period, Marvel vice president Bill Jemas intended the character as emblematic of a new category of titles he called "Bad Girls for Fanboys," essentially providing sex objects; comics scholar Sean Howe laments that "Frank Miller's tragic heroine was not only back from the dead; now she was a cheesecake ninja pinup."
+However, writing for the series was partly done by Milligan, a respected comics writer who worked on the acclaimed X-Statix series.